Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 And verily has the correct understanding of this issue already been explained in the narrations from the *Salaf*.

-‘Abdullāh ibn ‘Umar (رضي‬ الله عنهما‬) said:
+‘Abdullāh ibn ‘Umar (رضي الله عنهما) said:

-***"’Umar (رضي‬ الله عنه‬) said: ‘O Messenger of Allāh.
+***"’Umar (رضي الله عنه) said: ‘O Messenger of Allāh.
 Do you see these deeds which we do, are they a matter which has been determined or are they a new matter or an invented
     matter?’
 So he said: ‘It is something which has already been determined.
 So make deeds O son of Al-Khattāb, because it has all been made easy (in accordance with what has already been decided).
 The one who is (decreed to be) from the people of happiness then he will make deeds for the happiness, and whoever is (decreed to be) from the people of unhappiness then he will make deeds for the unhappiness.’"*** (Sahīh At-Tirmidhī)

-Abū Yahyā Al-A’raj (d. around 80h) the *mawlā* of Ibn ‘Ifrā (رضي‬ الله عنه‬) said:
+Abū Yahyā Al-A’raj (d. around 80h) the *mawlā* of Ibn ‘Ifrā (رضي الله عنه) said:

-*"I came to Ibn ‘Abbās (رضي‬ الله عنهما‬) and with me was two men from those who mention the Qadar or reject it.
+*"I came to Ibn ‘Abbās (رضي الله عنهما) and with me was two men from those who mention the Qadar or reject it.
 So I said: ‘O Ibn ‘Abbās.
 What do you say about the Qadar, because these two have come to ask you.’‛ And Ismā’īl said one time: ‚(They have come) to ask you about the Qadar.
 If he fornicates, and if he steals or drinks alcohol (is it then with Qadar)?’
 So he (i.e. Ibn
   ‘Abbās) pulled away his shirt until he brought out his shoulder, and he said: ‘O Abū Yahyā.
 Maybe you are from those who reject the Qadar and deny it.
 By Allāh, if I knew that you were from them or these two who are with you then I would have fought you.
 If he fornicates then it is with Qadar, and if he steals then it is with Qadar and if he drinks alcohol then it is with Qadar."* (Kitāb As-Sunnah by ‘Abdullāh)